gsbdarc/yens-onboarding-2025/docs/day2_running_and_scaling_slurm_jobs.md

 ## Scaling Up to Process Many Files
 Now let’s move from a single example to 100 filings.

-We already have a file named `form_3_100.csv` in `data` directory containing 100 rows, each with a path to an SEC Form 3 filing on the Yens.
+We already have a file named `form_3_100.csv` in `/scratch/shared/yens-onboarding-2025/data` directory containing 100 rows, each with a path to an SEC Form 3 filing on the Yens.

 Let’s take a look:

 ```
-cd exercises
-head form_3_100.csv
+head /scratch/shared/yens-onboarding-2025/data/form_3_100.csv
 ```

 You should see a column called `filepath` with full paths to `.txt` filings.